octo-technology/OpenTezos/docs/defi/exam.md

 ### Question 10

-If I do not repay a flash loan in the same block,
+If I do not repay a flash loan in the same block:

 - [ ] the loan is postponed to the next block
 - [ ] the loan is canceled but all my other operation involving the borrowed money are still executed